awslabs/amazon-datazone-mcp-server/README.md

 ## Acknowledgments

 - [Model Context Protocol](https://modelcontextprotocol.io/) for the protocol specification
-- [AWS DataZone](https://aws.amazon.com/datazone/) for the data governance platform
+- [Amazon DataZone](https://aws.amazon.com/datazone/) for the data governance platform
 - The open-source community for inspiration and contributions